Civil justice reforms

 The main changes are summarised below, and some of the issues are explained in more detail under the Main changes page.
 It should be noted that this is intended as a brief summary of the changes, which are set out in the primary legislation - the LASPO Act - and secondary legislation including the Civil Procedure Rules.

 The summary here does not have any legal status; it will be necessary to consult the legislation for details of the new provisions.

 Summary of key changes

 - No win no fee CFAs remain available in civil cases, but the additional costs involved (success fee and insurance premiums) are no longer payable by the losing side.

-- No win no fee DBAs are available in civil litigation for the first time.
+- No win no fee damages based agreements (DBAs) are available in civil litigation for the first time.